 How do I fly from Hawaii to LA or Vancouver?

-You must use a super midsize jet (or larger) to travel from Hawaii to Los Angeles or Vancouver, because you’ll require a non-stop flight as there is nowhere to stop in between.
-So, your aircraft must have a range exceeding five hours.
+You must use a super-midsize jet (or larger) to travel from Hawaii to Los Angeles or Vancouver, because you’ll require a non-stop flight as there is nowhere to stop in between.
+So, your aircraft must have a range of more than five hours.

-Super midsize jets usually have a range of six hours or more.
+Super-midsize jets usually have a range of six hours or more.
 This is ideal for a trip like Hawaii to LA, which is around five hours.
-For example, you could fly in a Citation X. It’s fast and has eight comfortable captain's chairs.
+For example, you could fly on a Citation X. It’s fast and has eight comfortable captain's chairs.

 But it’s a long flight, so you might prefer a flat-floor cabin.
 For this, you could choose an aircraft like a Challenger 300, Challenger 350, or Falcon 2000.
 It’s easier to move around the cabin, so you’ll feel less claustrophobic.
 Or you could opt for a large jet with a flight attendant and a closed cabin to sleep in.